All Shall Be Well (film)

-All Shall Be Well (從今以後) is a 2024 Hong Kong drama film written and directed by Ray Yeung.
-The film starring Patra Au, Maggie Li Lin Lin initially revolves around Angie and Pat, who are a well-off lesbian couple in their mid-60s but the story ultimately explores family dynamics after the sudden death of Pat.
+All Shall Be Well (從今以後) is a 2024 Hong Kong drama film, written and directed by Ray Yeung, starring Patra Au and Maggie Li Lin Lin.
+The film initially revolves around Angie and Pat, a well-off lesbian couple in their mid-60s, but the story ultimately explores family dynamics after the sudden death of Pat.

 It had its premiere in the Panorama section at the 74th Berlin International Film Festival on 16 February 2024.
 The film won the Teddy Award for best LGBTQ-themed feature film, and 3rd place in Panorama Audience Award for Best Feature Film.

 Synopsis

-Angie and Pat have been a happy and wealthy lesbian couple in their 60s for last 30 years, living in Pat's flat in Hong Kong.
+Angie and Pat are a wealthy lesbian couple in their 60s who have been in a happy relationship for the last 30 years, and live together in Pat's flat in Hong Kong.
 Their friends and relatives respect and adore their relationship.
 One night, when Pat suddenly passes away, Angie receives comfort from her friends and initially from Pat's family as well.
 But soon, disputes over Pat's funeral and estate cause a rift between them.
 Angie has no legal claim to the flat and depends on the fading kindness of Pat's family.
 Pat was the one who handled everything in their relationship, even though they split the costs equally.
 With the help of her chosen family, Angie starts a journey of self-reliance in her later years.